vinkrish/vinkrish.github.io/content/blog/aot/index.md

 ```
 The image links are saved to a file.

-2. Now we can download those images one by one using `urllib.request` to open URL and save the images on computer.
+2. Once I had all the image links, I used `urllib.request` to download them locally.

 ```python
 import urllib.request